Ixrec/NineSolsArchipelagoRandomizer/README.md

 ## Roadmap

-First playable release: Manage save files, connect to AP, start in FSP, actually shuffle the items and locations, various game state edits to keep all this playable, have defeating Eigong as the goal.

-Features I probably do want to prioritize:
+High-priority big features:
+- randomize Wall Climb and Grapple starting abilities
+- hard/glitch/trick logic
+- random "spawn" / first root node

+These are the priorities because they are heavily interconnected, and prerequisites for many other faetures.

+Smaller "quick win" features:
 - combat logic/boss scaling/some way of mitigating lategame boss sponginess when encountered early in rando
-- random "spawn" / first root node
 - randomizing jade computing power costs, just like HK rando
-- randomizing the timing/conditions of 4 major scripted events: the Jiequan 1 & prison sequence, the Peach Blossom Village invasion, Lady E's soulscape unlocking, and Eigong's fight unlocking
 - trap items (Sniper Trap?
 Prison State Trap?
 Internal Damage Trap? etc)
-- randomize Wall Climb and Grapple starting abilities

 Features I probably want, but not that soon:
 - decide on additional goals, how to handle post-PonR content, and whether to do anything with the Chien/Chiyou/Shennong quests and True Ending
-- hard/glitch/trick logic
 - entrance randomization

-Features I'm less sure about but am considering:
 - randomizing shop items
 - randomizing the skill tree

+Features I'm less sure about but will consider:
 - turning root node unlocks into items, like HK's shuffle stag stations option
 - in-game hints from the Shanhai 9000s
 - randomize BGM